Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Summary

 Many of the improvements are ``under the hood'', that is, in the implementation of the functionality without changing the interface (much) or in the development process itself so that developers can better cope with the growing popularity and the correspondingly growing volume of contributions to LAMMPS.
 Other changes are aimed at the perceived change in the kind of users from people with experience in programming to people who lack that experience and use pre-compiled executables.
 With the improvement to error messages and the addition of LAMMPS-GUI specifically, the needs of beginner- and intermediate-level users are addressed.
 The new ``Programmer's Guide'' targets developers instead and tries to improve their understanding of development strategies and provide documentation of added utilities and portability abstractions.
+Many of these changes to the source code, its library interfaces, and its documentation are interconnected and benefit from each other.

-Many of the changes to the source code, its library interfaces, and its documentation are interconnected and benefit from each other.
+Underlying all of these efforts is a more general lesson: to remain relevant over decades, a software package must continually adapt to changes in hardware and software and adopt best practices as they evolve.
+This works best with a sufficiently large team of engaged developers with diverse expertise across the relevant research areas and software engineering, who are nonetheless able to find compromises that serve the majority of users and developers.
+The continued growth in the popularity of LAMMPS---evident in its citation count (Fig.~\ref{fig:citations}) and in the growth of the code base (Figs.~\ref{fig:git_lines} and \ref{fig:git_commits})---suggests that the core development team has chosen a good path to remain relevant in the future.